Image Source: View Source

 Rights and Benefits of Asylum Status

-1. Applying for Permanent Residence
+1. Applying for permanent residency

-2. Path to Citizenship
+2. Path to citizenship

 Source: View Source